panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 replaceAll('oops', 'z', 'y');          // => 'oops'
 ```

 This approach requires transforming the string into an array, and then back into a string.
-While splitting and joining does replace all occurrences of a string, it's a workaround rather than a good solution.
+While splitting and joining do replace all occurrences of a string, it's a workaround rather than a good solution.

 ## 2. *replace()* with a global regular expression

 `String.prototype.replace(regExp, replaceWith)` searches occurrences by a regular expression `regExp`, then replaces all the matches with a `replaceWith` string.

-To make `replace()` method replace all occurrences of the pattern in the string, you have to enable the global flag on the regular expression.
+You have to enable the global flag on the regular expression to make the `replace()` method replace all occurrences of the pattern.
 Here's how you do it:

 1) In the regular expression literals append `g` after at the flags section: `/search/g`
 2) In case of the regular expression constructor, use the flags argument: `new RegExp('search', 'g')`